andrew-svirin/test-performance/README.md

 ### Suite3 (tests/functional/commands/Suite3Cest):

-Use 1 virtual database:
+Use virtual database:

-- upload pseudo-fixtures into 1 database
+- upload pseudo-fixtures into 1 virtual database
 - call all tests one by one

+### Suite4 (tests/functional/commands/Suite4Cest):

+Use virtual database for parallel tests:

+- upload pseudo-fixtures into 4 virtual databases
+- call all tests one by one in 4 parallel processes

 # Results